 Broadcast TV Fee

 All billing statements for MetroCast customers who subscribe to video services (whether alone or as part of a bundle of services) include a Broadcast TV Fee to defray the rising cost of retransmission consent fees that your local broadcasters have chosen to charge us.
-If you are receiving video services on a promotional or contract basis as of March 2014, the Broadcast TV Fee will be applied to your bill at the end of the applicable period at the then-current rate.

 Loss of Stations